 Your unique financial situation will determine what amount of term life insurance you should buy.
 Factors like the age of your kids, how long you have left on your mortgage, and how many years until you plan to retire will all impact the recommended term length.
 (Tip: a life insurance calculator can do this math for you.)

-If one or more of the following statements describes you, a 10-year term length may be a good choice for you:
+If one or more of the following statements describes you, a 10-year term policy may be a good choice for you:

 Many parents hope to support their kids into young adulthood or pay for a college education.
 If your youngest is 10- to 15-years-old, you’ve got about 10 years until his or her college graduation (hopefully).
 In that case, a policy with a 10-year term might suit you just fine.